 1. It makes for a better interview.

 Employers use interviews to gauge the value you can add to their company, and it’s important to set yourself apart from the other applicants.
-It’s not every day that an interviewer sees a MOOC on a resume (though it is becoming more common).
+It’s not every day that an interviewer sees an online course or program on a resume (though it is becoming more common).
 Adding relevant online coursework can really help you stand out.
 It’s unique and invites conversation, so be prepared to answer questions.
 You could expect to be asked:

 - What drove you to enroll in these courses and further your education?